What Is a Debt Validation Letter and When Should You Get One?

 What to do after receiving a debt validation letter

-A debt validation letter from a collection agency might not provide sufficient details regarding a debt, or it may raise questions regarding the validity of the debt.
-You can send your own debt verification request if this happens or if you never received a validation letter from the collection agency.
+For instance, a debt validation letter from a collection agency might not provide sufficient details regarding a debt, or it may raise questions regarding the validity of the debt.
+You can send a debt verification request if this happens or if you never received a validation letter from a collection agency.
+This is one of your rights as a consumer and it can help you verify if a debt is legitimate or not.

 What to include in a debt verification letter